darena67/rvtaxgroup/content/blog/cannabis-dispensary-profit-margin.md

 The sales number will tell you how much you will need to sell that month to break even.
 Please note, I assumed that the mark up on your sales is double what you paid for the product.
 I also assumed that you could deduct 8% of your operating expenses.

-If you need assistance with using the calculators, please contact me and I will e-mail you them with instructions.
+If you need assistance with using the calculators, please contact me and I will e-mail them to you an old fashion way.

 Sincerely,